TarasZhere/AmicaBet/README.md

 Read the docs to know more about the application.
 Check `./docs/AmicaBet.md`

-## Activate enviroment
+## Activate environment

 `. venv/bin/activate`

 ## Install requirements

 `pip install -e .`

 ## List the installed items

 `pip list`

 ## Run

-first you need to initializate the database.
+first you need to initialize the database.
 Like so:

 `flask --app amica init-db`